Diablo Ballet + Diablo Ballet School Find a Forever Home in Shadelands

 “Ballet’s classical, disciplined training is core to any dance training a student might pursue,” said Krissy.
 “There is great athleticism and artistry in ballet.
 To feel this as a dancer is exhilarating – to experience this as an audience member or someone standing in the wings can take your breath away.”

-(l-r) Andrea Gaudet, Diablo Ballet School principal; Lauren Jonas, Diablo Ballet co-founder and artistic director; and Krissy Gray, Diablo Ballet director of operations, celebrate Diablo Ballet’s growth and future of endless possibilities.
+(l-r) Andrea Gaudet, Diablo Ballet School Principal; Lauren Jonas, Diablo Ballet co-founder and Artistic Director; and Krissy Gray, Diablo Ballet Director of Operations, celebrate Diablo Ballet’s growth, its beautiful new home, and its future of endless possibilities.
 [Photo courtesy Diablo Ballet]

-To learn more about the dance company, school, and performance schedule, visit Diablo Ballet.
+To learn more about the dance company, school, and upcoming performances, visit Diablo Ballet.
 To reserve tickets for upcoming performances, visit Tickets or Lesher Center for the Arts.
 Diablo Ballet School’s 2026 Summer Program will run June 1–August 9.

 Diablo Ballet